capacitor-community/.github/PLUGIN_AUTHOR_README.md

 One of the goals of the Capacitor Community initiative is to have a set of github repos that follow a set of conventions around READMES, package naming

+### License

+We _strongly_ encourage your project use the MIT license.
+Apache 2 is also acceptable.
+Any other license must be approved with the Capacitor core team in advance to avoid licensing surprises.

 ### README format

 ### Package Naming